Non-linear regime for enhanced performance of an Aharonov-Bohm heat engine: Heat current

 \section{Heat current}

-For completeness, we provide here a color plot of the heat current as a function of voltage gate and magnetic flux, similar to the power shown in Fig.~\ref{fig:3}.
+For completeness, we provide with Fig.~\ref{fig:app_heat} a color plot of the heat current as a function of voltage gate and magnetic flux, similar to the power shown in Fig.~\ref{fig:4} panels a and b.
 We also indicate the same cuts for values of $V_g$ given in the main text.